alexeygrigorev/data-science-interviews/theory.md

 **What is TF-IDF?
 How is it useful for text classification? ‍⭐️**

 Term Frequency (TF) is a scoring of the frequency of the word in the current document.
 Inverse Document Frequency(IDF) is a scoring of how rare the word is across documents.
-It is used in scenario where highy recurring words may not contain as much informational content as the domain specific words.
+It is used in scenario where highly recurring words may not contain as much informational content as the domain specific words.
 For example, words like “the” that are frequent across all documents therefore need to be less weighted.
-The Tf-IDF score highlights words that are distinct (contain useful information) in a given document.
+The TF-IDF score highlights words that are distinct (contain useful information) in a given document.

 <br/>